Space X

 Starship Development: The progress of the colossal Starship rocket continues to advance the company's capabilities and future potential.

-It's worth noting that Elon Musk expressed surprise at the high valuation, stating that "almost no investors wanted to sell shares even at a $350B valuation."
+It's worth noting that Elon Musk expressed surprise at the high valuation, stating that "almost no investors wanted to sell shares even at a $800B valuation last December."
 This suggests strong confidence in the company's future prospects among its current investors.

 How much is SpaceX worth?

-SpaceX is currently valued at $350 billion as of December 2024, making it the most valuable privately-held company in the United States.
-This represents an extraordinary increase from $46 billion in 2020, reflecting a growth trajectory that has outpaced many publicly traded tech giants.
+SpaceX is currently valued at $1.5 Trillion as of February 2026, making it the most valuable privately-held company in the United States.

 SpaceX IPO